VladP-Eng/WebserverParser/README.md

 $ make
 ```

-Note: if you observer errors related to GTEST_LIBRARY / GTEST_INCLUDE_DIR / GTEST_MAIN_LIBRARY
+Note: if you observe errors related to GTEST_LIBRARY / GTEST_INCLUDE_DIR / GTEST_MAIN_LIBRARY

 You may need to compile GoogleTest locally: https://stackoverflow.com/questions/24295876/cmake-cannot-find-googletest-required-library-in-ubuntu

 ## Usage Instructions

 ```
+To run the main webserver parser binary:
 $ ./logParser

 Required arguments: